#1 fund for weathering market ups and downs3

 Maximise the amount your employer pays to your super

 While you are working, your employer is required to make contributions into your superannuation fund equal to a rate of 9.5% of your salary.1 This is called the Superannuation Guarantee (SG) and is a before-tax contribution.

 Your employer is required to make payments at least quarterly, and you should be eligible to receive employer contributions if you are aged 18 or older and earn more than $450 a month.
-To see how much super you're being paid, check your payslip or log in to Member Online.2
+To see how much super you're being paid, check your payslip, log in to Member Online, or download our app.2

 Some employers, including the Queensland Government, may make higher contributions to your super.

 While employers are usually only required to pay super at the compulsory rate of 9.5% at a minimum, it’s a good idea to check with your employer directly to make sure you are maximising your employer contributions.
 Some employers have special arrangements in place, for example, they may pay super at a higher rate, or will pay more if you make extra super contributions yourself.

 There are also other ways you can grow your super in addition to the contributions from your employer, such as making additional voluntary after-tax contributions or regularly salary sacrificing.